Africa

 Other birds common along this route includes most of Botswana’s hornbills including the Red-billed, Southern yellow-billed, African rrey, Bradfield’s and Southern ground hornbills.
 A large number of brood-parasites may also be seen including the Diederick cuckoo*, Levaillant’s cuckoo*, Jacobin cuckoo*, Great-spotted cuckoo*, African cuckoo*, Common cuckoo*, Shaft-tailed whydah, Pin-tailed whydah, Eastern paradise whydah, Greater honeyguide, and Lesser honeyguide (*=migratory species).

-On arrival check into your mobile tented camp in the Xakanaxa region, settle in and relax in this pristine conservation area.
+On arrival check into your tented camp in the Xakanaxa region, settle in and relax in this pristine conservation area that offers superb land-based game viewing and outstanding birding.

 Note: All Meru-style tents will be pre-erected and are en-suite, with beds and linen provided, as well as three delicious meals a day.
 Packed lunches will be provided on travelling days.
 Drinks and a small selection of alcohol will be provided at all tented camps, but when staying at lodges all drinks and alcohol are payable locally.
 A head torch is essential, as lighting in the tents is dimmer than at home.